archisvaze/react-sneaky-feedback/README.md

 - React (frontend)
 - Firebase (backend)
 - Redux or Context API (optional)

-You can use any third party UI Library if you want to.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).